GetEnvy/Envy/ReadMe.txt

-Envy is copyright Envy Development Team (getenvy.com) Previously developed as PeerProject (peerproject.org) Some portions previously copyright Shareaza Development Team, and others (shareaza.sourceforge.net)
+Envy is copyright Envy Development Team (getenvy.com) Previously developed as PeerProject (peerproject.org, peerproject.sourceforge.net) Originally derived from Shareaza, with appreciation. (shareaza.sourceforge.net) Therefore some portions previously copyright Shareaza Development Team, and others.

 All good-faith use is encouraged, no scams or misrepresentation will be tolerated.
 Proud to be Open Source.